cloudwu/mptun/README.md

 About Code
 ==========
-The code is ugly, and just quick the dirty work for myself.
+The code is ugly, and just quick and dirty work for myself.
 It's not thoroughly tested, so of course there can be bugs.
 Any pull request is welcome, but don't ask me why the implementation is it :)

 License